apache/cordova-docs/README.md

 The JavaScript API documentation for [Apache Cordova](http://cordova.io/).

-The documentation is available on [PhoneGap API Documentation website](http://docs.phonegap.com/).
+The documentation is available at [docs.cordova.io](http://docs.cordova.io/).

 Documentation Format
 --------------------